-- You must be silent at all times; this includes when you are invited to enter or leave. - You must not communicate with any other student verbally or non-verbally, and when seated you should be looking to the front of the room at all times. - When seated in your designated seat you should arrange your equipment on the table and place your wristwatch on the table and await further instructions. - If you need assistance at any time once you have entered the exam room, please raise your hand and wait for an invigilator to come to you.
+- You must be silent at all times; this includes when you are invited to enter or leave. - You must not communicate with any other student verbally or non-verbally, and when seated you should be looking to the front of the room at all times. - When seated in your designated seat you should arrange your equipment on the table and await further instructions. - If you need assistance at any time once you have entered the exam room, please raise your hand and wait for an invigilator to come to you.

 You must not attempt to introduce into the exam room any unauthorised materials or become involved in any unfair practice.

 Contravention of such rules may lead to disqualification.